-As of 2013, the total expenditures by the United States on the war against illegal drugs accounts for approximately \$40 billion dollars per year 2.
-Based on information in the budget summary of the National Control Strategy of the White House, on average, 12% of these resources where spent on international initiatives to reduce drug supply.
-However, few efforts have been directed at studying supply side anti-drug policies.
-According to the World Drug Report of 2012, by the year 2011, 18 countries were implementing supply interventions mainly focused on the forced eradication of opium poppy and coca leaf crops-the main inputs of heroin and cocaine production, respectively.
+As of 2013, the total expenditures by the United States on the war against illegal drugs accounts for approximately \$40 billion dollars per year1.
+According to information of the Office of National Drug Control Policy of the White House, on average, 12% of these resources where spent on international initiatives to reduce illegal drug supply.
+However, few efforts have been directed at studying supply side antidrug policies2.
 This paper investigates the effectiveness and welfare consequences of aerially spraying herbicides on coca crops in Colombia.

-According to data from the United Nations Office of Drugs and Crime (UNODC), of all the countries that have implemented these types of initiatives in the last two decades, Colombia has applied the most aggressive strategy in terms of resources invested.
+According to data from the United Nations Office of Drugs and Crime (UN-ODC), of the 18 countries that have implemented supply antidrug interventions in the last two decades, Colombia has applied the most aggressive strategy in terms of resources invested.
 In particular, data by UNODC indicates that by 2000, 74% of the world's supply of cocaine was produced in Colombia.
 This facilitated the direction of a vast amount of financial resources from the Colombian and the U.S. governments towards reducing the cocaine supply.
-Between 2000 and 2010, the U.S. government spent around 6 billion dollars on international supply control in Colombia (Office of National Control Policy), making Colombia the third largest recipient of military foreign aid from the U.S. (after Israel and and Egypt)2.
+Between 2000 and 2010, the U.S. government spent around 6 billion dollars on international supply control in Colombia (Office of National Drug Control Policy), making Colombia the third largest recipient of military foreign aid from the U.S. (after Israel and and Egypt)3.
 In addition, between 2000 and 2010 the Colombian government disbursed US\$668 million/year in its war against illegal drug production.
-Combined, these expenses account for approximately 1.1% of the country's GDP.
+Combined, these expenses account for approximately 1.1% of the country's GDP (Mejía and Restrepo (2011)).

-Despite the huge amount of resources invested, as of today, there is very little empirical evidence at the micro level on the impact of these programs.
-Most of the related work consists of theoretical models calibrated with aggregate data to simulate the effect of anti-drug policies on drug trafficking or econometric analysis based on aggregate time series (see for example Rydell et al. (1996), Moreno-Sanchez at al. (2003), Diaz and Sanchez (2004), Mej ́ıa (2008) , Chumacero (2008), Costa-Storti and De Grauwe (2008), Grossman and Mej ́ıa (2008), Tragler et al. (2008), Dion and Russel (2008), and Mej ́ıa and Restrepo (2011)).
+Despite the huge amount of resources invested, as of today, there is little empirical evidence at the micro level on the impact of these programs.
+Most of the related work consists of theoretical models calibrated with aggregate data to simulate the effect of antidrug policies on drug trafficking or econometric analysis based on aggregate time series (see for example Rydell et al. (1996), Moreno-Sanchez at al. (2003), Diaz and Sanchez (2004), Mejía (2008), Chumacero (2008), Costa-Storti and De Grauwe (2008), Grossman and Mejía (2008), Tragler et al. (2008), Dion and Russel (2008), and Mejía and Restrepo (2011)).
 These studies conclude that the forced destruction of coca and opium crops is an ineffective strategy for drug control.
 The main limitations of these studies is that they use aggregate data, which possess a considerable threat of endogeneity; their results are driven by theoretical assumptions; and they ignore other unintended effects of these programs.